activerecord-hackery/ransack_demo/README.md

 * app/models/user.rb - Demonstration of using a "ransacker" (a virtual, searchable "column") to allow searching via full name, from concatenated first and last names.
+* app/models/user.rb - Demonstration of whitelisting attributes allowed for
+  searching (using `ransackable_attributes`) and for sorting (using `ransortable_attributes`).
 * app/views/users/ - Search form and various partials used in dynamic form.
 * app/helpers/application_helper.rb - `setup_search_form`, which creates a
-  Javascript search object with a grouping template, since we can't dynamically create grouping templates in ruby (groupings can contain other groupings, would end up in infinite recursion).
-The rest of the methods in here are pretty much the same as nested field helpers in Ryan Bates' [Railscast #197](http://railscasts.com/episodes/197-nested-model-form-part-2).
+  Javascript search object with a grouping template, since we can't dynamically create grouping templates in Ruby (groupings can contain other groupings, would end up in infinite recursion).
+The rest of the methods in here are pretty much the same as the nested field helpers in Ryan Bates' [Railscast #197](http://railscasts.com/episodes/197-nested-model-form-part-2).
 * app/assets/javascripts/search.js.coffee - CoffeeScript to handle
   addition/removal of fields, as well as nesting fields (adding a grouping from